data2health/maturity-model/README.md

 The survey has three steps:

-1) data collection for “artifacts” related to our focus areas and open science/collaboration more broadly.
+1) Data collection for “artifacts” related to our focus areas and open science/collaboration more broadly.
 This includes documenting the evidence of tools, policies, governance structures, leadership positions, and resources at a site.

 2) Open-ended questions related to governance and leadership, and policies influencing data sharing and licensing.